Dunera

 Kurt Alfred Feiler (30) • GP, RK

 Stateless Jewish refugee, salesman from Berlin.
-Was improperly categorised as an alleged Nazi in category ‘A’.
+Was improperly categorised as an Nazi in category ‘A’.

 Ladislaus Fischer (32) • GP, RK